andreazllin/node-meta-parser/README.md

 ## Notes for myself

-### To use the latest uploaded build
+### To use the latest build uploaded to GitHub

-Add the package to your dependencies:
+To add the package to the dependencies:

 ```json
 {